The Incredible History of the Toyota Logo Design & Brand Evolution

 In the honour of a jubilee, they have created a new logo – three ovals combined.

-This is exactly the logo we see today.
+This is exactly the Toyota logo we see today.

-Rumours say that the designers of Toyota developed the new version of the logo for about five years to make sure that everything is perfect and all of the international partners will accept it.
+Rumours say that the designers of the Toyota logo developed the new version for about five years to make sure that everything is perfect and all of the international partners will accept it.

 The first car to feature a new logo was their amazing Celsior, created in 1989.

-After that, the logo was placed on every new vehicle presented.
+After that, the Toyota logo was placed on every new vehicle presented.

 What is so special about it?

-You might think that Toyota's logo is pretty simple and doesn't seem like having any deep meaning.
+You might think that the Toyota logo is pretty simple and doesn’t seem like having any deep meaning.

 However, to find out more about its elements, we have to go deeper.